jonny-rimek/blog/content/posts/testing-lambda.md

 [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-automated-tests.html)
 and a go example [here](https://github.com/jonny-rimek/wowmate/blob/b3d7dd5ff9e40a6bda503a93c44356957a71c1f1/services/test/upload-integration-test/integration-test.go#L269).

-To decide if the test is running in the ci or locally you can check if the CI environment variable exist, this works for GitHub Actions, make sure it works for your CI provider as well.
+To decide if the test is running in the CI or locally you can check if the CI environment variable exist, this works for GitHub Actions, make sure it works for your CI provider as well.

 ## Conclusion